-The Free Shape Shell feature () can be added from the model tree under Component>Definitions using the Shape Optimization context menu.
+Add a Free Shape Shell feature () by right-clicking a Component node and choose it from the Shape Optimization submenu.
 The selection of the feature cannot be adjacent to a Free Shape Domain.
 It is recommended not to use this feature on boundaries adjacent to meshed domains.
 The Free Shape Shell feature includes the following settings: